There are many ways you can build your self-esteem after infidelity has occurred. It’s part mind-set and part action.

 This is about self-mastery and self-mastery builds self-esteem.
 So, go ahead and pursue that thing that you have always wanted to learn and give yourself enough time to get good at it.

-See also Building Self-Esteem After an Affair
+See also Recovering Your Self-Esteem After an Affair Is Within Your Power

 I have a friend who is in her late 70’s.
 She has a Master’s in Education but has always wanted to pursue a PhD.
 She was bemoaning the fact that she would never be able to get a PhD because she is “too old.”
 I told her that was nonsense.
 Her mind is sharp, her body is in great shape and she has the stamina of most 50-year-olds.
 She has the money and time to pursue another degree.
 The only thing that is stopping her is her self-perception.
 Don’t allow your self-perception to hold you back.